edoproch/medical-image-captioning/README.md

 # medical-image-captioning
-This is a NLP project done during my Erasmus in Oulu for the subject "Natural Language Processing and text mining"
+This is a NLP project done during my Erasmus in Oulu for the subject "Natural Language Processing and text mining".
+The aim of the project was to use an encoder-decoder deep learning architecture to give a description to some medical images.

 In the folder the following files are present: